Adolphus Vane-Tempest: Life and career

-Vane-Tempest was born in London on 4 January, the only child of Lord Adolphus Frederick Charles William Stewart Vane-Tempest and his wife Susan Charlotte Catherine née Pelham-Clinton.
+Vane-Tempest was born in London on 4 January, the only child of Lord Adolphus Vane-Tempest and his wife, Lady Augustus Vane-Tempest, née Susan Pelham-Clinton.
 He was educated at Harrow School and Balliol College, Oxford.

 After leaving Oxford he attempted to pursue a political career, unsuccessfully standing for the Conservatives in the Mid-Durham constituency at elections in 1885 and 1890.
 During this period he was prominent in amateur theatricals, often staged by him together with the professional Arthur Bourchier, raising money for charitable causes.
 In 1891 he turned professional, and toured with Kate Vaughan in H. A. Jones's The Dancing Girl.
 His role, the Hon Reginald Slingsby, was a comic upper-class knut, and Vane-Tempest was frequently cast as similar characters during the rest of his career.

 Vane-Tempest was in the cast of Cecil Clay's farcical comedy A Pantomime Rehearsal at Toole's Theatre, after which he was engaged in 1892 by George Alexander for his company at the St James's Theatre, where he created the role of Mr Dumby in Lady Windermere's Fan in February of that year.
 In 1893 he played Sir George Orreyed in Arthur Wing Pinero's The Second Mrs Tanqueray.
 The Morning Post commented that he "gave a capital idea of the imbecile baronet", and The Era called him "remarkably clever in realising the vulgar, brutish character of the young baronet".

 According to The Times, Vane-Tempest had "effective parts in some of the best of H. A. Jones's comedies": The Masqueraders (1894), The Case of Rebellious Susan (1894), and The Liars (1897).
 In 1901 he married Gertrude Magdalen, daughter of F. A. Elliot and Lady Jones Parry; she predeceased him.
 They had one child, Francis.